parse-community/Parse-SDK-dotNET/README.md

 ### Use In Unity Client

-In Unity, the same logic applies to use the SDK as in [any other client](#client-side-use), except that a special `IServiceHub` impelementation instance and a `MetadataMutator` need to be passed in to one of the non-cloning `ParseClient` constructors in order to specify the environment and platform metadata manually.
-This step is needed because the logic that creates these values automatically will fail.
+In Unity, the same logic applies to use the SDK as in [any other client](#client-side-use), except that a special `IServiceHub` impelementation instance, a `MetadataMutator`, and an `AbsoluteCacheLocationMutator` need to be passed in to one of the non-cloning `ParseClient` constructors in order to specify the environment and platform metadata, as well as the absolute cache location manually.
+This step is needed because the logic that creates these values automatically will fail and create incorrect values.
 The functionality to do this automatically may eventually be provided as a Unity package in the future, but for now, the following code can be used.

 ```csharp
 using System;